nyquist/awesome-networking/README.md

 - [Ajenti](http://ajenti.org/) - Manage a remote Linux box at any time using everyday tools like a web terminal, text editor, file manager and others.
 - [ProxMox Virtualiation Platform](https://www.proxmox.com/en/proxmox-ve) - Open-source platform for enterprise virtualization that tightly integrates KVM hypervisor and LXC containers, software-defined storage and networking functionality on a single platform, and easily manages high availability clusters and disaster recovery tools with the built-in web management interface.
 - [ops_tcpdump_handler](https://github.com/cerner/ops_tcpdump_handler) - Chef Cookbook to test network connectivity
+- [chromaterm](https://github.com/hSaria/ChromaTerm) - ChromaTerm is a Python module and script used for coloring the output to terminals
+- [telnetmyip.com]http://telnetmyip.com/) - Simple service that returns your source IP information in a json format
+- [icanhaztraceroute.com](http://icanhaztraceroute.com/) - Simple service that returns a traceroute back to your source IP
+- [netshoot](https://github.com/nicolaka/netshoot) - a Docker + Kubernetes network trouble-shooting swiss-army container

 ## DevNet Monitoring
 - [netdata](https://github.com/firehol/netdata) - Distributed real-time performance and health monitoring.